line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/expressions.md

 ## Custom expression

 Expressions that are not provided by the Kotlin JDSL, can be represented by customExpression function.
-By specifying the return type of the expression and passing the parameters of the expression as parameters, you can represent the your expression.&#x20;
+By specifying the return type of the expression and passing the parameters of the expression as parameters, you can represent the your expression.

 ```kotlin
 customExpression(String::class, "CAST({0} AS VARCHAR)", path(Book::price))